looten/yocto-qemu-playground/poky/documentation/sdk-manual/extensible.rst

 .. note::

-   For a side-by-side comparison of main features supported for an extensible SDK as compared to a standard SDK, see the :ref:`sdk-manual/intro:introduction` section.
+   For a side-by-side comparison of main features supported for an extensible SDK as compared to a standard SDK, see the " Introduction
+   " section.

 In addition to the functionality available through ``devtool``, you can alternatively make use of the toolchain directly, for example from